-- Have good skills in Boolean arithmetic. - Apply Boolean algebra in solving some circuit problems. - Have the ability to use the basics of Number Theory, Abstract Algebra, and counting. - Demonstrate understanding of Geometrical Constructions. - Be able to demonstrate some problems in cryptography. - Be able to demonstrate some problems in coding theory. - Be able to use computer algebra systems to solve problems in coding theory and cryptography.
+- Be able to do arithmetic in Boolean arithmetic. - Be able to apply Boolean algebra in solving some circuit problems. - Be able to use the basics of Number Theory, Abstract Algebra, and counting. - Be able to demonstrate understanding of Geometrical Constructions. - Be able to demonstrate some problems in cryptography.